kmnis/DocScribe/README.md

 ## Model Improvement Research
 - Training base model on medical corpus and incorporating human feedback.
 - Explore the use of the medical LLM for research and clinical trials, including medical image analysis.

-## Thank You!
-We appreciate your interest in our project and thank you for your support!

-For more information and to access the codebase, please visit our GitHub repository.

-[WIP]: More details to be added soon